 This Level 1 writing course is intended for students with English proficiency in CEFR (Common European Framework of Reference for Languages) Low A1.
-Students will develop proficiency in spelling words correctly and writing basic, grammatically correct sentences
+Students will develop proficiency in spelling words correctly and writing basic, grammatically correct sentences.

 This Level 2 writing course is intended for students with English proficiency in CEFR High A1.
-Students will develop a group of unified sentences about one topic
+Students will develop a group of unified sentences about one topic.

 This Level 3 writing course is intended for students with English proficiency in CEFR Low A2.
-Students will develop writing skills that emphasize key elements of simple paragraphs.
+Students will develop writing skills that emphasize simple grammatical structures and sentence patterns.

 This Level 4 writing course is intended for students with English proficiency in CEFR High A2.
-Students will develop writing skills that emphasize all elements of paragraphs in different rhetorical styles.
+Students will develop writing skills that emphasize key elements of paragraphs in different rhetorical styles.

 This Level 5 writing course is intended for students with English proficiency in CEFR Low B1.
-Students will develop writing and critical thinking skills that emphasize all elements of paragraph development in different rhetorical styles.
+Students will develop writing and critical thinking skills that emphasize all elements of paragraph development in different rhetorical styles, improving grammatical accuracy.

 This Level 6 writing course is intended for students with English proficiency in CEFR High B1.
-Students will expand writing and critical thinking by writing fourparagraph essays in different rhetorical styles.
+Students will expand writing and critical thinking by writing multi-paragraph essays in different rhetorical styles, improving grammatical control...

 This Level 7 writing course is intended for students with English proficiency in CEFR Low B2.
-Students will advance their writing, critical thinking, and research skills through writing five-paragraph essays in different rhetorical styles and writing summaries of academic texts.
+Students will advance their writing and critical thinking skills through writing multi-paragraph essays in different rhetorical styles and polishing grammar in context.

 This Level 8 writing course is intended for students with English proficiency in CEFR High B2.
-Students will advance their writing, critical thinking, and research skills through summaries, a research-based paper on a general education topic, and an oral presentation on their research process.
+Students will advance their writing and critical thinking skills through drafting, editing, and proofreading essays of various academic subjects, maintaining grammatical accuracy.